meganga/portfolio_using_html_css/README.md

 # My first portfolio using html and css.

-It is a part of myMaking a html webpage using css only.
+It is a part of my journey to learn web development technologies.The html page is made using only css and no external libraries.

 ## Technologies Used: